20b. Three Craven Villages Walk - Rylstone, Hetton and Flasby

 The duck pond in Rylstone - there is good parking space by it, just off the busy B6265 Grassington-Skipton road (you can just see the car!).

-A fine house opposite the duck pond with the ducks on the lawn.
+A fine house in Rylstone opposite the duck pond with the ducks on the lawn.

 The enclosed bridleway between the villages of Rylstone and Hetton.